 We recently enjoyed a wonderful visit back to what still feels like our “home” state of Virginia.
 While we lived in Northern Virginia for 7 years, we didn’t spend a ton of time in other parts of the state.
 It was so fun exploring some more of the outdoor activities in Virginia with kids!

 Especially right now, we wanted to stay outside while exploring.
 Plus, the outdoors feel like an extension of our home while we’re RVing, so we love taking advantage of our natural playgrounds.
-From Virginia hikes to Virginia RV parks to Virginia water play, There are so many amazing Virginia family vacations.
-We hope these help you plan one of your own!
+From Virginia hikes to Virginia RV parks to Virginia water play, There are so many amazing Virginia family vacations and outdoor things to do in Virginia.
+We hope outdoor adventures in Virginia help you plan your own Virginia vacation with kids!

-Here are 21 amazing outdoor activities in Virginia with kids.
+Here are 21 amazing outdoor activities in Virginia with kids, including Northern Virginia activities and Southern Virginia activities..
 We hope you love them as much as we have!
 (And don’t forget to check out this amazing family road trip through the Virginia mountains!)

 21 Outdoor Activities in Virginia with Kids

 Check out an 80’ waterfall in the heart of the Alleghany Highlands.
 The viewing area is only a few steps from the parking lot so you can get a great view, no hiking required.
 It’s beautiful with mountains in the background!

 What is DC without Key Bridge Boathouse?
 There’s something so magical about kayaking out from right under the Key Bridge in Georgetown – it’s one of the most fun things to do in Northern Virginia.
 We love exploring the little islands and see the city from the water.
 Plus, the water is typically calm, so there’s no navigating rapids or anything complex – just paddle and enjoy.
 It’s one of our favorite fun things to do in Virginia!